Skip to product information

 What is Kariyatu Churna?

-Why Ayurveda values Kariyatu
+Why Ayurveda Values Kariyatu

 In Ayurveda the bitter taste — Tikta — is valued for keeping the body light and fresh.
 Kariyatu is about as bitter as a herb gets; the old name Kiratatikta says exactly that.
 The classical text Bhavaprakasha Nighantu places it among the cooling herbs that calm Kapha and Pitta, and notes two simple qualities — Deepana, meaning it supports a good appetite, and Pachana, meaning it helps the body digest food.
 The classical texts also describe Kiratatikta in the context of Jwara (the old word for fever) and Krimi (worms), and as a herb that helps keep the blood clean.
 We share these only as part of the traditional written record, not as a promise of any result.

-• Chirata / Kariyatu (Swertia chirata) — whole plant — 100%
+• Chirata / Kariyatu (Swertia chirata) — Whole plant — 100%

-Yes.
 Chirata has been studied by scientists for many years.
-A detailed review looked at its long history of traditional use and the natural bitter compounds inside it, such as amarogentin — one of the most bitter natural substances known (Kumar & Van Staden, 2016, Frontiers in Pharmacology).
-A study like this is not a promise of any result — it simply shows the plant has been looked at carefully.
-Always speak with your physician before you start.
+A detailed review looked at its long history of traditional use and the natural bitter compounds inside it, such as amarogentin — one of the most bitter natural substances known.
+(Kumar & Van Staden, 2016 — Frontiers in Pharmacology)

-Safety
+Safety Information

 Use under the guidance of a qualified Ayurvedic doctor.
 Talk to your doctor first if you are pregnant, feeding a baby, taking any medicine, or already under treatment for any condition — and do not stop or change any medicine you are already on.
 Keep away from children.
 Results are different for every person.